aequchain/aequchain.github.io/SIMPLIFIABLE: SelfCharging eHatchback.md

 **Overall Recycling Rate:**

 Through comprehensive design for disassembly and material selection prioritizing recyclability, the Sovereign Hatchback achieves a end-of-life recycling rate exceeding 95 percent by mass.
-The remaining 5 percent consists primarily of elastomers, adhesives, and specialty materials that currently lack economic recycling pathways but which are subject to ongoing research and development to improve future recyclability.
+The remaining 5 percent consists primarily of elastomers, adhesives, and specialty materials that currently lack economic recycling pathways   which are subject to ongoing research and development to enhance future recyclability.

 ---